Spayker/spike-boost-server/README.md

 ## How To Run
 1) In Project root folder: mvn clean install
 2) Run docker-compose, docker-compose-dev scripts: docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
 3) Wait until all services are run

+## Testing
+All tests are rotating around working with rest-end points.
+Last ones can be divided on couple groups:
+1) user end points
+2) neural-network training end points

+A detailed scheme and examples of requests are not yet ready but will be prepared quite soon.